jxnblk/mdx-docs/README.md

 ## Live Code

-MDX Docs has built-in components to render JSX fenced code blocks as live previews with editable code, powered by [react-live][].
+MDX Docs has built-in components to render JSX fenced code blocks as live previews with editable code, powered by [react-live](https://github.com/FormidableLabs/react-live).
 To make a code block render as an editable example, use the `.jsx` language attribute (note the `.` prefix).

 ````mdx